American Candy Company

 The American Candy Company is a confectioner specializing in old-fashioned hard candies.

 History

 The American Candy Company was founded in 1899 in Selma, Alabama.
-The company was sold by the Gibson Family in 1989 to the Pinkerton Group in Richmond, Virginia.
+The company was sold by the Gibian Family in 1989 to the Pinkerton Group in Richmond, Virginia.
 Their wax candy division was sold to Concord Confections in 2002, and this division is now part of Tootsie Roll Industries.